The Human Centipede 2 (Full Sequence): United States

 The film had its United States premiere at Fantastic Fest in Austin, Texas, on 22 September 2011.
 The film's distributor, IFC Films, gave audience members complimentary barf bags at the screening, and stationed an ambulance outside the theater as a gimmick.
 However, one audience member became so physically ill during the premiere that paramedics had to assist her.

 The film began a limited theatrical release in the United States on 7 October 2011.
 It was released unrated and only had midnight showings.
-The film was released in an "unrated director's cut" on DVD and Blu-ray on 14 February 2012; the film runs a total 91 minutes.
+The film was released in an "unrated director's cut" on DVD and Blu-ray on 14 February 2012; the film runs a total of 91 minutes.

 A full-colour version of the film was released for the first time in the United States on 27 October 2015, exclusively on The Human Centipede: The Complete Sequence Blu-ray set.

 In April 2016, a Tennessee high school teacher was suspended after the film was played during class.
 Tom Six responded by tweeting "It should be mandatory to watch THC2 in school classes...It deals with a character that is bullied and what to do!"
 Six also said that he would be giving the teacher an autographed copy of the film.

+The film will be released on 4K UHD on 22 October 2026 by Umbrella Entertainment.